University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/Graph_Genomes/prac_part1.md

 ### Have a look at the data

 We have two files.
-The first, `tiny.fa`, is the reference sequence.
+The first, `tiny.fa`, is the reference sequence for our pangenome.
 Take a look at it.

 ```